 \subsubsection{Network Layer}

-Network layer in blockchain is responsible to carry out distributed communication and networking for blockchain peers.
-Since, blockchain is a P2P network in which all peers have same rights, thus, the functionality of this layer is to run such networking and communication models which ensure the timely distribution, forwarding, and verification of blocks in the network~\cite{survey10}.
+Network layer in blockchain is responsible for carrying out distributed communication and networking for blockchain peers.
+Since, blockchain is a P2P network in which all peers have the same rights, thus, the functionality of this layer is to run such networking and communication models which ensure the timely distribution, forwarding, and verification of blocks in the network~\cite{survey10}.
 For instance, if a transaction is generated in the blockchain network, then the network layer is responsible to broadcast this transaction to all neighbouring peers.
-Similarly, verification acknowledgement of this transaction will also be returned via using functionalities of network layer.
+Similarly, verification acknowledgement of this transaction will also be returned via using functionalities of the network layer.
 Afterwards, if the transaction turns out to be a valid transaction, then it will again be sent to broadcast to other peer nodes.
 Contrarily, an invalid transaction is denied and is not sent for further broadcast in the network.
-Within this transaction verification step, it is also important to highlight that usually the functionalities of cryptographic mechanisms are generally used to ensure transaction validity, which comprise of a signing via public-private key pair.
 A detailed discussion about transaction signing and verification is out of scope of this article, interested readers are suggested to study the discussion given in~\cite{survey07}.